 In the Lyngenfjord region, you can fish in the fjord from the shore or by boat.
 If the fish are biting, you may catch cod, haddock, halibut, salmon and other species.
 The best season is March - October, but since the fjord does not freeze you can fish year-round.
 In addition, you can fish in the rivers and lakes but remember to buy a fishing licence for this.
 The beautiful Reisa river is easily accessible and renowned for its salmon fishing.
 Maybe you will catch a really big salmon!

-Read more about fishing on our website.
+No salmon fishing in the Reisa river for the 2022 season.Read more about fishing on our website.